CesarGraeter/CesarGraeter/README.md

 The goal here is to show you the full solution to a prediction issue, since row data to a web application.

-The case is based on a dataset from Kaggle, that we supose to predict number of bike rentals per day.
+The case is based on a dataset from Kaggle, that we supose to predict the number of bike rentals per day.

 The strategie was to:
   - import the data set to a python notebook and explore it using pandas,